Ariana Grande: 2013–2015: Yours Truly and My Everything

-2015–2017: Dangerous Woman
+2015–2018: Dangerous Woman and Sweetener

 Grande began recording songs for her third studio album, Dangerous Woman, originally titled Moonlight, in 2015.
 In October of that year, she released the single "Focus", initially intended as the lead single from the album; the song debuted at number seven on the Billboard Hot 100.
-The next month American singer Who Is Fancy released the single "Boys Like You", which features her and Meghan Trainor.
-She was featured in the remix version of "Over and Over Again", a song by English singer Nathan Sykes' debut studio solo album Unfinished Business, which was released in January 2016.
-Grande made a cameo appearance in the comedy film Zoolander 2 starring Ben Stiller and Owen Wilson.
+The next month American singer Who Is Fancy released the single "Boys Like You", which features Ariana Grande and Meghan Trainor.
+She was featured in the remix version of "Over and Over Again", a song by English singer Nathan Sykes from his solo debut studio album Unfinished Business, which was released in January 2016.
 In March 2016, Grande released "Dangerous Woman" as the lead single from the retitled album of the same name.
-The single debuted at number ten on the Billboard Hot 100, becoming the first artist to have the lead single from each of her first three albums debut in the top ten.
+The single debuted at number ten on the Billboard Hot 100, making her the first artist to have the lead single from each of their first three albums debut in the top ten.
 The same month, Grande appeared as host and musical guest of Saturday Night Live, where she performed "Dangerous Woman" and debuted the promotional single "Be Alright", which charted at number 43 on the Billboard Hot 100.
-Grande garnered positive reviews for her appearance on the show, including praise for her impressions of various singers, some of which she had done on The Tonight Show.
-Grande won an online voting poll on Entertainment Weekly as the "best host of the season".
-In May 2016, Grande appeared on The Voice season 10 finale, performing the second single from the album, "Into You", which peaked at number 13 in the United States, and duetted with Christina Aguilera on "Dangerous Woman".
-In March 2021, she returned to the show as a coach of the twenty-first season of The Voice; Grande became the highest-paid coach in the show's history, earning a reported $25 million per season.
-Grande did not return for the show's twenty-second season.
+Grande garnered positive reviews for her appearance on the show, including praise for her impressions of various singers, some of which she had done on The Tonight Show Starring Jimmy Fallon.

-Grande released Dangerous Woman on May 20, 2016, and debuted at number two on the Billboard 200.
-It also debuted at number two in Japan, and at number one in several other markets, including Australia, the Netherlands, Ireland, Italy, New Zealand and UK.
+Grande released Dangerous Woman on May 20, 2016, which debuted at number two on the Billboard 200.
+It also debuted at number two in Japan, and at number one in several other markets, including Australia, the Netherlands, Ireland, Italy, New Zealand and the UK.
 Mark Savage, writing for BBC News, called the album "a mature, confident record".
-At the Summertime Ball at London's Wembley Stadium in June, Grande performed three songs from the album as part of her set.
 In August, Grande released a third single from the album, "Side to Side", featuring rapper Nicki Minaj, her eighth top ten entry on the Hot 100, which peaked at number four on that chart.
 Dangerous Woman was nominated for Grammy Award for Best Pop Vocal Album and the title track for Best Pop Solo Performance.